CMiC Analytics: Catalog Builder - Data Sources

 Editing Fields

-Screenshot of Edit Data Sources screen with field enabled.
+Screenshot of Edit Data Sources screen.

 To edit a field, click it, and use the Property pane on the right to edit it.
 It is also possible to select multiple fields and update properties for all selected fields at once (for more information, please refer to Editing Multiple Fields).